0xPolygon/devrel-docs/README.md

 ### Getting your feet wet

 - General Concepts
-  - [ ] The Polygon Stack: Clarifying the Choice
+  - [ ] The Polygon stack: Clarifying the choice
   - [ ] EVM vs zkEVM
 - Agglayer
   - [ ] Intro into AggLayer